I Hate My Job - Hear Me Out, Not Everyone Likes Working!

 My boss does nothing but demotivate me

-My work environment is competitive, and my boss is pretty much the most toxic person I’ve ever met.
-The constant string of passive-aggressive emails, meetings, and phone calls are all just too much at certain points.
-I’m never made to feel like I’m good enough or that my efforts are appreciated.
-No matter what I do, or how hard I work, my manager is never satisfied and always finds faults in my performances.
-Our relationship is so up and down, that I never really know what side of him I’ll be up against.
-I'm actually surprised I haven't been fired three times over!
+The work environment is cutthroat, and my boss is easily the most toxic person I’ve ever met.
+Passive-aggressive emails, endless meetings, and constant criticism have become the norm.
+No matter how hard I work, my efforts are never acknowledged.
+My manager always finds faults in my performance, leaving me feeling inadequate and undervalued.
+Our relationship is so unpredictable that I never know what version of him I’ll be dealing with.
+It’s exhausting, and I’m surprised I haven’t been fired out of sheer frustration yet.

 Working suppresses my creativity